Skip to main content

 Less than or equal

-This triggers a condition when a number less than or equals to the specified value is inputted.
-For example, if “ATTRIBUTE” less than or equal “3” is used, that means any value ≤ 3 will trigger the condition.
+This triggers a condition when a number less than or equal to the specified value is inputted.
+For example, if “ATTRIBUTE” less than or equal to “3” is used, that means any value ≤ 3 will trigger the condition.

 Present